stackotter/delta-client/README.md

 - [ ] 1.8.9 (will come once 1.16.1 is pretty polished)
 - [x] 1.16.1

+Once both of these versions are implemented, my plan is to add support for the following versions whenever a new one comes out;

+- the latest speedrunning version (currently 1.16.1 and may be for a while)
+- the latest stable version

 ## Installation

 1. Download the latest release from the releases page